umbraco/UmbracoDocs/14/umbraco-cms/reference/management-api/README.md

 ![Umbraco Management API Authorize Login](../images/management-api-swagger-authorize-instructions.png)

 The available integration for the authorization is done via a backoffice user with the integration of `OAuth2, authorizationCode with PKCE`.
+Swagger is only enabled in non-production environments, so if you need to access the Management API in production, you need a different client.

+{% hint style="info" %}

+In production environment, only `umbraco-back-office` **client** is allowed to connect to the Management API.
+In non-production environments, the `umbraco-swagger` and `umbraco-postman` **clients** can be used.

+You can see an example of how to connect a backoffice user via OAuth2 in Postman in the [Swagger Setup in Postman](./postman-setup-swagger) article.

+{% endhint %}

-If you are working on a production environment, you will need to setup an OAuth2 integration with the following Umbraco Authentication specifications:
+When in non-production environment, you will need to connect via OAuth2 with the following Umbraco Authentication specifications:

 **Authorization URL**